muratk3n/thirdwave/en/tweets/2017/week44.md

 They all lived in the universe that He has created.

 Let's look at the names, after Reagan it was Bush I, his VP.
 Then the Southern Ronald Reagan (Clinton), then Bush II, the VP's son, then a random brother pre-selected for PR, ended up being a middle-manager, well, in fact, post Reagan all presidents were middle-managers.

 Oh but Clinton was hard-core, socially aware Democrat.
 No he wasn't.
 On 1992 campaign trail he hit the right notes “I'm a Democrat by instinct, heritage, and conviction.
 My granddaddy thought he was going to Roosevelt when he died.”.
-The crowd gets into a trance, and start clapping insanely, while lost in reverie though they'd miss the unmistakable "but" at the end of that sentence [1].
+The crowd gets into a trance, and start clapping insanely, while lost in reverie though they'd miss the unmistakable "but" at the end of that sentence (Stephanapolous, All Too Human).

 So nowadays when I see the ex-Prez line-up sometimes, Carter always stands out for me..
 There is a different vibe to him..
 Maybe I am reading into the historical reasons too much, but he is the only one unencumbered with what happened after him, he is literally from a different era.
 All the rest did something else.

+---

 Question